-- 1. Make powered scooter share a convenient travel option throughout the City to complement fixed transit service by serving as a last-mile solution; - 2.
+- 1. Make powered scooter share an accessible travel option throughout the City to complement fixed transit service by serving as a last-mile solution; - 2.
 Make powered scooter share a reliable transportation option for trips outside of regular commute times and patterns; - 3.
-Make powered scooter share a viable transportation option in Key Neighborhoods that encompass Communities of Concern1 that have been historically underserved by travel mode options; and,
+Make powered scooter share a viable transportation option in Communities of Concern that have been historically underserved by travel mode options; and, - 4.
+Establish metric-based practices which allow the SFMTA to dynamically regulate and actively manage operators in order to establish Powered Scooter Share as a reliable transportation option, while minimizing negative impacts such as cluttered and inaccessible sidewalks.